stephen-bunn/file-config/docs/source/getting-started.rst

 You've probably seen some examples of validation in the previous sections (as it relates pretty closely to how to declare config vars).
 Validation is done 100% through the use of dynamically generated `JSONSchema <https://json-schema.org/>`_ based on the declarations of the ``config``.

-The method used to generate the JSONSchema is :func:`file_config.build_schema`.
+The method used to generate the JSONSchema is :func:`~.schema_builder.build_schema`.
-You can use this method by simply passing in a class wrapped by :func:`file_config.config`...
+You can use this method by simply passing in a class wrapped by :func:`config <file_config._file_config.config>`...

 For example take the following (pretty specific) config class...